Constantin François Chassebœuf, comte de Volney

-Constantin-François Chassebœuf de La Giraudais (/fr/), comte de Volney (February 3, 1757 – April 25, 1820), was a French philosopher, historian, orientalist, abolitionist and politician.
+Constantin-François Chassebœuf de La Giraudais [/fr/] (3 February 1757 – 25 April 1820), known by his pen name Volney, was a French philosopher, historian, orientalist, and politician.

-In his youth, he attended Madame Helvétius's salon in Paris, where he met Benjamin Franklin during the American War of Independence.
-He became famous in 1787 with a book about his journey to Ottoman Egypt and Syria.
-At the beginning of the French Revolution, Volney represented commoners of Anjou in the Estates General and took part in the National Constituent Assembly.
-His best-known book, The Ruins (1791), was among the first to defend the Christ myth theory.
+As a young man, he was a regular at the salon of Madame Helvétius in Paris, where he met Benjamin Franklin during the American Revolutionary War.
+He first came to prominence in 1787 with the publication of an account of his travels through Ottoman Egypt and Syria.
+During the French Revolution, he represented the Anjou Third Estate at the Estates General of 1789 before serving in the National Constituent Assembly.
+In 1791, he published The Ruins, a philosophical meditation on the rise and fall of civilizations that envisioned a future "General Assembly of Nations".
+He was also among the earliest proponents of the Christ myth theory.

-He was imprisoned during the Reign of Terror and left for the United States of America in 1795.
-A friend of Thomas Jefferson, he was suspected of espionage by President John Adams, who had him expelled from the country in 1798.
-On his return to France, he contributed to the Coup of 18 Brumaire and became a Senator.
-He was a close advisor to Bonaparte at the start of the Consulate, until the Concordat with the Catholic Church in 1801.
-Napoleon granted him the title of Imperial Count in 1808.
-When the House of Bourbon reclaimed its throne in 1814, Louis XVIII made him a Peer of France.
+Imprisoned during the Reign of Terror, Volney travelled to the United States in 1795.
+A friend of Thomas Jefferson, he aroused the suspicions of President John Adams, who regarded him as a foreign agent, prompting his departure from the country in 1798.
+After returning to France, he supported the Coup of 18 Brumaire and was appointed to the Senate.
+He advised Napoleon during the early years of the Consulate but distanced himself after the Concordat with the Catholic Church.
+In 1808, Napoleon created him Count of the Empire.
+Following the Bourbon Restoration, Louis XVIII appointed him to the Chamber of Peers.

-A member of the Académie Française, the American Philosophical Society, the Asiatic Society and the Celtic Academy, he wrote on ancient history and created a “universal alphabet”.
+A member of the Académie Française, the American Philosophical Society, the Asiatic Society, and the Celtic Academy, Volney published studies on ancient chronology and comparative linguistics, and devised a system of phonetic transcription that he described as a "universal alphabet".